 Jordan court sets Monday for verdict in plot to destabilise monarchy - source

-AMMAN, July 6 (Reuters) - Jordan's security court will hand down its verdict in the trial of a former royal confidant accused of destabilising the monarchy on Monday, an official source said.
+AMMAN (Reuters) -Jordan’s security court will hand down its verdict in the trial of a former royal confidant accused of destabilising the monarchy on Monday, an official source said.

 The case revolves around prosecution accusations that Bassem Awadallah, along with a minor royal, backed the aspirations of the former heir to the throne Prince Hamza to replace the monarch.